infinum/dotnet-handbook/Api/API Standardization.md

     - **400 Bad Request** - if the action could not be completed due to an invalid request made by the client.
 Must contain the problem details in the response body.
     - **401 Unauthorized**
     - **403 Forbidden**
+    - **404 Not Found** - by default, we don't create new resources using the PUT method, so if the existing one is not found, we should return a 404 response

 ## PATCH